 In January of 2019, I asked EJ Clarke of SilverJay Editing to copy-edit the book, and got Ida Jansson of AMYGDALA DESIGN (Norway) to do the cover.

 So now I’m on the eve of finally publishing this thing and I think back to my teenage years of daydreaming and filling up notebooks with tales of imaginary worlds.
 I feel like the best part of me is vindicated, even if this novel doesn’t make a cent.
 If you’re thinking about writing a novel or embarking on some big creative endeavor then consider this: The economic me has made some money over the past twenty-five years in this thing I call a career.
 For sure I’ve met some good people along the way.
 But if every minute of it was wiped from my memory I wouldn’t miss a thing.
 (Hell, if such a service existed then I might pay to have it done!)
-On the other hand, the experience of completing a meaningful, creative project is a memory I wouldn’t give up for anything.
+On the other hand, the experience of completing a meaningful, creative project is a memory I’d never give up.
 It’s an accomplishment I’ll take to the grave.